dokku/dokku/docs/deployment/zero-downtime-deploys.md

 If your application needs a longer period to boot up - perhaps to load data into memory, or because of slow boot time - you may also use dokku's `checks` functionality to more precisely check whether an application can serve traffic or not.

 Checks are run against the detected `web` process from your application's `Procfile`.
-For non-web processes, dokku will fallback to the aforementioned process uptime check.
+For non-web processes, Dokku will fallback to the aforementioned process uptime check.

 To specify checks, add a `CHECKS` file to the root of your project directory.
 The `CHECKS` file should be plain text and may contain: